-ADVANCED RISK AND IMPACT MODELS www.NETL.DOE.gov FOR OFFSHORE SYSTEMS

-The tools are: (1) Subsurface Trend Analysis (STA)-a datadriven approach for improving geologic knowledge and reducing subsurface uncertainty; (2) BLOwout and Spill Occurrence Model (BLOSOM)-a 4D fate and transport model for simulating oil spills to support spill prevention and provide a greater understanding of how hydrocarbon leaks from all sources are transported throughout offshore systems; (3) Cumulative Spatial Impact Layers (CSIL)-a spatialtemporal approach for rapidly quantifying potential impacts; (4) Spatially Weighted Impact Model (SWIM)-a decision support tool driven by multi-variate relationship models and user-defined weights; and (5) Variable Grid Method (VGM) an approach for quantifying and visualizing uncertainty associated with spatial data.
+ADVANCED RISK AND IMPACT MODELS www.NETL.DOE.gov FOR OFFSHORE SYSTEMS support spill prevention and provide a greater understanding of how hydrocarbon leaks from all sources are transported throughout offshore systems, (3) Cumulative Spatial Impact LayersTM (CSIL)-a spatial-temporal GIS-based tool for rapidly quantifying potential impacts, (4) Spatially Weighted Impact ModelTM (SWIM)-a decision-support tool driven by multi-variate relationship models and user-defined weights, (5) Variable Grid Method© (VGM)-an approach for quantifying and visualizing uncertainty associated with spatial data, and (6) Climatological Isolation and Attraction Model (CIAM)-a data-driven, rapid response tool that applies mathematical theories of dynamic systems with metocean data to predict where oil (or debris, hazardous waste, etc) is likely to go.

-The five tools and models can be used individually or together to contribute to DOE's integrated risk assessment modeling effort for offshore hydrocarbon systems, which aims to reduce uncertainty and improve science-based decision-making for stakeholders involved in supplying safe and reliable domestic energy.
+These tools and models can be used individually or together to contribute to DOE's integrated risk assessment modeling effort for offshore hydrocarbon systems to reduce uncertainty and improve science-based decision-making for stakeholders involved in supplying safe and reliable domestic energy.